Install the pin and boot.

 Remove the rotor as well, and carefully set it aside.
 Be careful not to get excessive amounts of grease on to the rotor.
 You want to keep the rotor wearing surface pristine.

 Here is a shot of the old caliper bracket, and the new one, side by side.
 The old caliper pins have been removed.
-I bought the new caliper bracket and caliper pins off of Amazon.
+I ended up buying the new caliper bracket and caliper pins off of Amazon.com.

 A small packet of silicon grease came with the caliper bracket.
 Put some silicone grease on to the new caliper pins and spread it around evenly.
 Insert the pins into the guide slots on the bracket as well.
 The key here is to get grease on all parts of the pin so that it will slide freely.
 Be generous, but don’t go overboard.
 There shouldn’t be excessive grease on parts exterior to the pins and guide slots.